snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 Figure 2.
 Close up of the LAr/Al₂O₃ interface with two different possible cases for interface behavior.
 Case 2 shows an exaggerated situation in which the LAr is extremely hydrophobic to the Al₂O₃ surface.

 Although ALD is considered the gold standard for producing high quality thin films, especially in thickness control and uniformity, we can expect there to be some surface roughness resulting in void spaces.
 This difference in contact will have an effect on the efficiency of charge transfer.
+The 50nm thickness for the Al₂O₃ is to ensure we have sufficient capacitive coupling between the electrodes and the LAr, better charge transfer efficiency, desirable interface properties and reproducability.

+Research on CCD gate oxides confirms that there exists an optimal thickness range for maintaining both electrical performance and reliability, with 50 nm falling within this optimized range for cryogenic liquid applications.
+The mechanical stress from thermal contraction is manageable at this thickness, avoiding cracking or delamination issues that could occur with thicker films.
+The 50 nm Al₂O₃ thickness thus represents a carefully optimized choice that balances electrical performance, reliability, manufacturability, and providing the necessary capacitive coupling while maintaining robust breakdown characteristics under cryogenic operating conditions.

 <img width="900" alt="image" src="https://github.com/user-attachments/assets/df1f7508-97a5-4eba-819c-c9552a318de0" />